As schools look to reopen, Arizona coronavirus scene remains uncertain

-Arizona and the U.S. as a whole saw a few record-setting days this week, not only in terms of confirmed cases and deaths but also looking at ICU bed capacity across the state.
+Arizona and the U.S. as a whole saw a few record-setting days this week, not only in terms of confirmed cases and deaths, but also looking at ICU bed capacity across the state.

 On Monday, June 29, right after Arizona set a record the day before, the state only reported 625 new confirmed cases as a result of a lab not reporting its data on time.
-That same day, Gov. Doug Ducey issued an executive order to pause the operations of bars, gyms, indoor movie theaters, water parks and tubing.
+That same day, Ducey issued an executive order to pause the operations of bars, gyms, indoor movie theaters, water parks and tubing.

 To kick off the new month, Arizona saw another record-setting day on July 1.
-Arizona reported 4,878 new confirmed cases, 88 new confirmed deaths, and hospital ICU beds reaching 89% capacity, new highs, per the Arizona Department of Health Services.
+Arizona reported 4,878 new confirmed cases, 88 new confirmed deaths and hospital ICU beds reaching 89% capacity, new highs, per the Arizona Department of Health Services.

 RELATED: White House officials visit Arizona to address shortage of healthcare workers amongst other concerns

 As the country celebrated American independence, Arizona saw 2,695 new confirmed cases on July 4 alongside 17 new deaths with a drop in ICU bed capacity to 90%.
-The day after, on July 5, Arizona saw nearly 3,600 confirmed cases with 4 confirmed deaths with a drop in ICU bed capacity to 89%.
+The day after, on July 5, Arizona saw nearly 3,600 confirmed cases with four confirmed deaths with a drop in ICU bed capacity to 89%.